CBD is starting to gain respect as an option for those looking at appetite suppression and may offer benefits that can lead to weight management.

 A September 2018 study, published in the International Journal of Molecular Science, explained that the “Browning” process could lead the way for other research on CBD-related weight loss.
 The study also cited that Orlistat, a medication given to children who experience obesity had side effects like “vitamin deficiency, pancreatitis, nephrotoxicity and hepatotoxicity,” creating a risk in treating obesity.
 CBD has none of those risks.

-While new studies are starting yearly, CBD is starting to gain respect as an option for those looking at appetite suppression and may offer benefits that can lead to weight management.
+While new studies are being conducted yearly, CBD is starting to gain respect as an option for those looking at appetite suppression and may offer benefits that can lead to weight management.
 As with any introduction of a new drug or treatment, its important care teams are involved, especially when CBD or THC is introduced to other medications.
 Whether CBD or THC could play a role in eliminating America’s obesity epidemic is still being uncovered.
 However, so much more research is needed.